xarray-contrib/xarray.dev/src/posts/introducing-xwrf/index.md

     wind_speeds_js.append(_wind_speed)
 ```

-Now, we can simply subtract the wind speed data of the two simulations from one another, let `dask` compute the outcome, and plot the data using `hvplot.quadmesh`.
+Now, we can simply subtract the wind speed data of the two simulations from one another, let Dask compute the outcome, and plot the data using `hvplot.quadmesh`.

 ```python
 ws_difference = (wind_speeds_js[0] - wind_speeds_js[1]).compute()